 How will DOE keep the community informed about the ULP?

-As the ULP resumes, DOE will begin its communication, education, and public outreach campaign.
-As mining plans are submitted for approval, DOE will prepare, at a minimum, an Environmental Assessment with appropriate public involvement to further evaluate potential site impacts.
+As mining plans are submitted for approval, lessees will prepare, at a minimum, an Environmental Assessment with DOE and appropriate public involvement to further evaluate potential environmental impacts.
 This will facilitate public awareness of the exploration, mine-development, and ore-production activities on the lease tracts.
-You can read about the Uranium Leasing Program at https://www.energy.gov/lm/services/property-management/uranium-leasing-program, and, if you have any questions, you can email them to ULinfo@lm.doe.gov.
+You can read about the Uranium Leasing Program at www.energy.gov/lm/uranium-leasing-program, and, if you have any questions, you can email them to ULinfo@lm.doe.gov.

 To submit information, questions, and comments: